Associação Atlética Ponte Preta: History

 Ponte Preta was founded on August 11, 1900, by Colégio Culto à Ciência students Miguel do Carmo (nicknamed "Migué"), Luiz Garibaldi Burghi, (nicknamed "Gigette") and Antonio de Oliveira (nicknamed "Tonico Campeão"), nearby a black painted wood railroad bridge, hence the name Ponte Preta (lit. "black bridge").
 The team's first president was Pedro Vieira da Silva.

 Ponte Preta's history is directly intertwined with the railroad business that was flourishing in its city of Campinas.
 Most of the people involved with the foundation of the team were residents of the working-class neighbourhood by the railroad.
 One of the team's first nicknames was the "Train of August 11th".
 Ponte's stadium, the Estádio Moisés Lucarelli, is located right by the railroad in a way where it is possible to see it when inside the stadium, and according to the fans, when the train passes by during a game, it is a sign of good luck to come for the team.

 Ponte Preta is recognized, by FIFA, as one of the first teams in the Americas to accept black players, since its foundation in 1900.
 The club claims to be the first football team ever to have a black player in their roster, that player being the before mentioned Miguel do Carmo, who was part of their first squad.

 It is also the first countryside team to play a national competition, in 1970.

 Pelé's last match in Brazil was against Ponte Preta.
 On September 2, 1974, at Vila Belmiro stadium, Santos defeated Ponte Preta 2–0.

 Ponte Preta lost the Campeonato Paulista final to Corinthians in 1977 in a controversial game that ended in a 2–1 final score.
 Rui Rey, an important piece of the Ponte Preta team, was shown a red card early in the game.
 Ponte Preta were considered the favorites for the championship that year.

 On November 27, 2013, at the Romildo Ferreira stadium, Ponte Preta reached the 2013 Sudamericana final by defeating São Paulo (4–2 on aggregate) in the semi-finals.
 It was a historical time for the club, which was playing its first international cup.
-The final was against Lanús, a Traditional Argentine team, with Ponte Preta finishing as runner-up.
+The final was against Lanús, a traditional Argentine team, with Ponte Preta finishing as runner-up.

-After 125 years Ponte Preta won its first National title against Londrina.
-The first game was 0-0, and the Second was 2-0 for Ponte Preta.
+In 2025, Ponte Preta won its first national championship, the Campeonato Brasileiro Série C against Londrina.
+The first game was 0-0, and the second was 2-0 for Ponte Preta.